Large whale swims next to whale calf, seen from above the ocean with their tails above the water's surface.

 Raising a child to have a secure relationship with their body can feel like navigating a minefield.

-We know we want to do better for our kids, so we’re gingerly exploring the idea that weight ISN’T connected to health.
+We know we want to do better for our kids.
+We’re gingerly exploring the idea that weight ISN’T connected to health.
 That body diversity has ALWAYS existed and is a beautiful thing.
 That “fat” can be just a neutral description.
-Doubts can creep in though with a headline about pediatrician recommendations, a passing remark from a grandparent, a pair of pants outgrown.

 That’s when having a set of values and a fat liberation framework to fall back on, along with a group of other parents who are supporting you, can be crucial.